rubenerd/rubenerd.com/content/post/2018/visiting-the-rms-queen-mary.md

 - ocean-liners
 - travel
 ---
 *This post was largely written from Los Angeles, but was posted once back in Sydney where I could download the accompanying photographic photos.
-As oppsed to an non-photographic photo, whatever that would be.*
+As opposed to a non-photographic photo, whatever that would be.*

 There are three main forms of passenger conveyance I've wanted to see since pouring over design and engineering books as a kid: *Concorde*, the *RMS Queen Mary*, and the *Boeing Dash 80*.
 Clara and I saw *Concorde* in New York in 2016, and on our trip to Los Angeles we finally got to see the *Queen Mary* in Long Beach!